-At the very top of the page template, there are two video elements.
-The first is a YouTube video and the one below it is a Vimeo video.
+At the very top of the page template, there is a video element.
+You can add either a YouTube video URL or a Vimeo video URL to this module.

-Click the YouTube video element (the template’s top-most module) to activate it and bring up its settings panel.
+Click the Video element (the template’s top module) to activate it and bring up its settings panel.
 Then click the Gear Icon to open its settings popup box.

 Under “Video”, hover over the box and click the Gear Icon on the right.